Kenya: Calls for inquest after attack on DW journalist | DW | 03.05.2021

 As the world marks Press Freedom Day, calls for Kenyan authorities to investigate an attack against a DW journalist continue.
 She was covering a protest against COVID restrictions when struck by tear gas fired by police.

-DW East Africa Correspondent Mariel Müller was injured after being hit by two tear gas canisters fired by Kenyan police on Saturday
+DW correspondent Mariel Müller was injured after being hit by two tear gas canisters fired by Kenyan police

-The German Embassy in Kenya joined an increasing number of voices condemning Saturday's attack by police against DW East Africa correspondent Mariel Müller, calling for an investigation in a Tweet on Monday.
+The German Embassy in Kenya has joined an increasing number of voices condemning Saturday's attack by police against DW East Africa correspondent Mariel Müller, calling for an investigation in a tweet on Monday.

 The embassy account wrote that it was concerned by Saturday's event "in which DW press correspondent Ms Mueller was injured by a tear gas canister fired by the Kenyan police while she was covering a demonstration.
 We have requested a swift investigation of the incident from the Kenyan authorities."